Obelixor-Team/CodeMeld/README.md

 -   **Text Format (`--format text`)**: This is the default and recommended format for most LLMs.
 It produces a clean, readable output that is easy to copy and paste.
 -   **Markdown Format (`--format markdown`)**: This format is useful when you want to preserve the file structure and code formatting in a more structured way.
 Most LLMs render Markdown correctly.
 When converting from `json` or `xml` format, using `--convert-to markdown` will also generate a structured Markdown output suitable for LLMs.
 -   **JSON and XML Formats (`--format json` or `--format xml`)**: These formats are less common for direct use with LLMs but can be useful for programmatic analysis or if the LLM has specific input requirements.

+**Tip for Large Projects**: For very large projects, consider using the `--no-tokens` flag to disable token counting.
+This enables a memory-safe streaming approach, preventing potential out-of-memory errors.

 ## Architecture